RedHatGov/sre-workshop-dashboard/workshop/content/lab2.2_monitoring.md

 ## Setup SLO #1

 It's time to add a graph to monitor our SLOs.
+Let's start with the first SLO.

 On the top, hover over the 'Add panel' icon as shown below.